Governing Together: Toward Infrastructure for Community-Run Social Media: Discussion

-We note that forkability alone does not ensure community autonomy.
-For example, communities may still face isomorphic pressures \citep{dimaggio_ironcage_1983,caplan_isomorphismalgorithms_2018} to conform to ``good'' governance practices based on what they see in the Issue Bulletin, or given the trust bubbles they are a part of.
-However, polycentricity may help offset these pressures: the ecosystem described envisions that communities move across multiple trust bubbles and Issue Bulletins.
-Importantly, communities are able to coordinate and rely on these communities in nuanced ways.
-Rather than simply being `in or out,' communities can maintain relationships with each of the bubbles in ways that help them maintain their own boundaries as a community.

-Indeed, modularity, polycentricity, and forkability are interdependent; the lack of one would undermine the others.
+Modularity, polycentricity, and forkability are interdependent; the lack of one would undermine the others.
 Without modularity, communities lack the capacity for parsimonious communication that enables them to navigate nuanced relationships and distinguish themselves in forking.
-Without polycentricity, communities lack the capacity for diverse collaborative and cooperative relationships that allow them to assess modular options and know when to fork.
-Without forkability, communities lack the capacity to maintain their autonomy that sustain a diverse, polycentric system and to change the modular choices to fit their needs.
-All three principles must be attended to when implementing social and technical infrastructures for inter-community governance in design.
+Without polycentricity, communities lack the capacity for diverse cooperative relationships that allow them to engage with one another, assess modular options, and know when to fork.
+Without forkability, communities lack the capacity to maintain their autonomy, sustain diversity, and evolve modular governance elements that fit their needs within a polycentric system.
+All three principles must be attended to when implementing infrastructures for inter-community governance in design.

+The principles, and their interdependence, also reveal tensions and tradeoffs in inter-community governance.
+The emphasis on {\em parsimonious} communication in modularity underscores that the opacity and inconsistency in community governance makes it labor intensive to assess the good faith and legitimacy of communities online.
+The emphasis on evolving relationships with {\em multiple} bubbles of communities in polycentricity responds to concerns about potential re-centralization if communities begin to coalesce and coordinate.
+Likewise, the emphasis on autonomy and variation in forkability aims to avoid \textit{de facto} re-centralization through institutional homogeneity.

+Below we reflect on the two key tensions around labor and recentralization, and their implications for future work.